giridhar7632/Three.js/06-debug-and-stats.md

 gui.add(cube.position, 'y', 1, 10, 1)
 ```

-If there are many varibles with same name, you may find difficult to differentiaite among them.
+If there are many varibles with the same name, you may find it difficult to differentiate among them.
 In that case, you can add folders for every object.
 All the variables related to an object will be in one folder.

 ```js
 // creating a folder